copyrite/LwotcMinimalText/XComGame.md

 * {% 1AP NTE %}

 ## Impersonal Edge
-Gain a stack of Impersonal Edge and tick your Shadow cooldown by 1 every time you kill with a Throwin Knife. +20 Aim per stack.
+Gain a stack of Impersonal Edge and tick your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 Aim per stack.
 Stacks have an independent 3 turn duration.

 ## Implacable
 Once per turn, when you kill an enemy, you gain a movement action.